Educational Stops For All Ages

 City of Presidents

 Mount Rushmore isn’t your only avenue to learn about the leaders of our great nation.
 Greet bronze, life-size replicas of past American Presidents in Downtown Rapid City!
 The City of Presidents began in 2000 to honor the legacy of the American presidency.
 Statues are added to downtown streets after every presidents term.
 See if your family can name each leader, pose for some presidential pictures, and complete the scavenger hunt located on the back of the City of Presidents pamphlet you can get from the Visit Rapid City office.

 City View Trolley

 Catch a ride on the City View Trolley for an educational and narrated tour of the town.
-Running the beginning of June through the end of August, the trolley stops at 16 popular sites around Rapid City.
-Passengers can board and exit at any of these stops, check out the scheduled trolley stops to plan out your day.
+Running the end of May through early September, trolley passengers can see popular sites around Rapid City.
+Check out the route to plan your day.

 South Dakota Air & Space Museum